|

 Final

 image after applying a SCIM mask to the dark foreground areas.
-Note the

-in these areas.
-Merely using a higher filter grade to print the lower
+in this low-res internet reproduction).
+Merely using a higher filter

-portion of the image would not yield the same results.
-Also, substantial
+grade to print the lower portion of the image would not yield the

-done to the entire sunlit mountain range in the background.
-If I were
+range in the background.
+If I were to use a higher contrast printing

-to use a higher contrast printing filter when burning the top half of
+filter when burning the top half of the image it would not have had

-the image it would not have had the extreme brightening effect that localized
+the extreme brightening effect that localized bleaching did and the

-bleaching did and the sky values would be far too harsh.
-An additional
+sky values would be far too harsh.
+Some additional burning was done

 |